asmidagar/Climate-Change-Impacts-on-Wheat-Yield/README.md

 - Analyze how rising temperatures and changing years affect wheat yields.
 - Build country-specific regression models to capture regional effects.
 - Visualize results with 2D and 3D plots for better interpretability.
-- Compare model performance between India and the USA.
+- Compare model performance between India and the Canada.

 ---